-In Tehran, the capital of Iran, qanats were more affected by the changes of the modernisation so that a considerable part of the qanat network was severely damaged.
-To meet the growing demands for water in this metropolitan, the government and other investors took advantage of modern and less sustainable hydraulic systems such as deep wells and pumps, because they were more productive in a short-term.
-[6] This substitution speeded the pace of the water crisis through draining aquifers, changing the groundwater table and reducing the water supplies.
-It is plain to understand that, disturbing the balance in the environment will bring about further irrecoverable problems in future.
+In Tehran, qanats were more affected by the changes of the modernisation so that a considerable part of the qanat network was severely damaged.
+To meet the growing demands for water in this metropolitan, the government and other investors took advantage of modern and less sustainable hydraulic systems such as deep wells and pumps, because they were more productive in a short-term perspective.
+[6-7] This substitution sped the pace of the water crisis by draining aquifers, changing the groundwater table and reducing the water supplies.
+Given this explanation, it is plain to understand that disturbing the balance in the environment will bring about further irreversible problems in future.

-Tackling these problems, it is assumed that preservation and rehabilitation of qanats can help detract the inflicted harm upon the environment and preserve a balanced interconnection between elements of the sustainable development.
+Tackling these problems, it is assumed that preservation and rehabilitation of qanats can help to detract the inflicted harm upon the environment and preserve a balanced interconnection between elements of sustainable development.

-Based on the previous discussions, in order to better clarify the problem, a case study approach has been opted for.
-To this aim, Tehran University Qanat is reviewed in order to examine and analyse the role of qanat in the sustainable development.
-According to the historical records, Tehran University Qanat is one of the oldest qanat routes in Tehran.
-[7] The importance of this qanat lies in its capacity to be efficiently exploited.
+Based on the previous discussions, to better clarify the problem, a case study approach has been opted for.
+To this aim, Tehran University Qanat is examined and analysed to understand the role of qanat in sustainable development.
+According to the historical records, Tehran University Qanat is one of the oldest qanat routes in Tehran [8].
+The importance of this qanat lies in its capacity to be efficiently exploited.
 It also passes through important areas and universities in Tehran.
 Yet, because of the construction of four highways and two subway lines along the qanat route, it is damaged in multiple sections of its structure.
-These damages can be in turn at the expense of the new urban constructions and infrastructures that are connected to this qanat.
+These damages can, in turn, be at the expense of the new urban constructions and infrastructures that are connected to this qanat.